MicrosoftDocs/sdk-api/sdk-api-src/content/msxml6/index.md

 ## -description

-This header is used by XML HTTP Extended Request.
+This header is used by ixhr2.
 For more information, see:

 - [XML HTTP Extended Request](../_ixhr2/index.md)